repackel/repack/readme.md

 ---

+Based on element-ui.
-based on element-ui. repackaged TABLE and FORMITEM components that are frequently used in management system , can be configured by the object data.
+Repackaged TABLE and FORMITEM components that are frequently used in management system.
+It is designed to be configurable by object data.

 ## Install ：
 ```